 Monica de Bolle, a member of the Peterson Institute for International Economics in Washington, D.C., told the Financial Times that the current crisis in Latin America is based on the tunnel theory, which describes drivers who are stuck in traffic in a tunnel, where suddenly the next lane begins to move, but the lane you are driving in does not.
 In other words, there is no direct gain for you.
 Moreover, he says, as expectations of mobility are diminished or frustrated, a sense of anger and revolt is generated in people.

-In summary, the commodity super cycle that drove economic expansion in mid-2000 generated social mobility and created a new middle class, although this class was more vulnerable to external shocks than the consolidated middle class, since it is mostly made up of people working in the informal market.
+In summary, the commodity supercycle that drove economic expansion in the mid-2000 generated social mobility and created a new middle class, although this class was more vulnerable to external shocks than the consolidated middle class since it is mostly made up of people working in the informal market.
 Thus, as the region slows down, it will generate an environment conducive to social tensions.
 In fact, by 2019, the International Monetary Fund (IMF) estimates that the region will grow by only 0.2%.
 While population expansion is expected to be 1.0%, according to World Bank figures for recent years, this would lead to a decline in per capita GDP this year.

 This scenario, combined with external uncertainty, is generating stagnation in social plans and deficient provision of public services.
-Moreover, the diaspora generated by Venezuela's economic implosion has increased the difficulties in the region, as it has been concentrated mainly in countries such as Peru and Colombia, where the less favoured sectors of the population report that migrants are stealing their jobs, causing serious problems of xenophobia, which manifested itself through expulsions of groups of people from certain localities; physical violence; burning of homes and goods, among others.
+Moreover, the diaspora generated by Venezuela's economic implosion has increased the difficulties in the region, as it has been concentrated mainly in countries such as Peru and Colombia, where the less favored sectors of the population report that migrants are stealing their jobs, causing serious problems of xenophobia, which manifested itself through expulsions of groups of people from certain localities; physical violence; burning of homes and goods, among others.

 In this context, for example, the Inter-American Development Bank (IDB) supports the need for LAC economies to accelerate the implementation of structural reforms, which would allow them to stimulate growth and improve social results.
-Among the main priorities are additional openness to international trade and foreign direct investment; rationalization of regulations in goods and labour markets; promotion of competition; investment in infrastructure and education; and preservation or expansion of well-targeted social programmes.
+Among the main priorities are additional openness to international trade and foreign direct investment; rationalization of regulations in goods and labor markets; promotion of competition; investment in infrastructure and education; and preservation or expansion of well-targeted social programs.

-Indeed, people expect the (market) economy to provide them with increasing opportunities to prosper, as well as to have certainty about income and employment.
+Indeed, people expect the (market) economy to provide them with increased opportunities to prosper, as well as to have certainty about income and employment.
 Moreover, they expect public institutions (State) to serve them well and to perform their functions efficiently.
 Thus, the policy recommendations for rethinking institutions focus on three areas: (i) Institutions must drive inclusive growth.
 Trade must be supported; productivity growth and overcoming the middle-income trap.)

-The region is changing and the political class must rise to the challenge ahead, to prevent violence and authoritarian regimes from taking over the region, and as the Financial Times headlined the second lost decade.
+The region is changing and the political class must rise to the challenge ahead, to prevent violence and authoritarian regimes from taking over the region, as the Financial Times headlined the second lost decade.

 Latin America must not continue to depend on the fluctuations in the price of raw materials, it must move towards the construction of an economy with a diversified base, which will allow it to export a basket of goods with greater added value.